Magical Queenstown, New Zealand: Missing Neverland!

 There was another side to living in Queenstown, being swept up in the vortex of the adrenaline bubble.
 With New Zealand being quite expensive, even though I had a job in the local call centre which was purely for backpackers the Queenstown lifestyle meant I was always broke.

 We party hard in Neverland, practically every night.
 Money stretched as far as paying rent, some groceries and getting fucked up.
 There were times though when I was dirt broke.
-I mean not a single penny to my name, go days without a meal (haribo sour worm sweets for dinner) but I still loved it.
+I mean not a single penny to my name, go days without a meal but I still loved it.
 I had been broke before in Australia, and it sucked at times, while of course it was a shitty situation here, but because of the energy, even the shit times felt good.

 I can feel the traveling memory